calyxir/calyx/docs/tutorial/frontend-tut.md

 #### `Decl` nodes

 `Decl` nodes instantiate new memories and registers.
-We need these to be instantiated in the `cells` section of our FuTIL output.
-Here's FuTIL code that creates a new memory `foo`, with 4 32-bit elements and a 32-bit indexor:
+We need these to be instantiated in the `cells` section of our Calyx output.
+Here's Calyx code that creates a new memory `foo`, with 4 32-bit elements and a 32-bit indexor:

 ```
 foo = prim std_mem_d1(32, 4, 32);
 ```

-For each `Decl` node, we need to determine if we're instantiating a memory or a register, and then translate that to a corresponding FuTIL declaration and place that inside the `cells` section of our generated program.
-Here's some code from our compiler that walks through each register and memory declaration, and generates a FuTIL program with those registers:
+For each `Decl` node, we need to determine if we're instantiating a memory or a register, and then translate that to a corresponding Calyx declaration and place that inside the `cells` section of our generated program.
+Here's some code from our compiler that walks through each register and memory declaration, and generates a Calyx program with those registers:

 {{#include ../../frontends/mrxl/mrxl/gen_futil.py:283:290}}